-- 75 the most effective means to measure therapeutic responses.
-Other functional MR imaging acquisition and - 76 analysis applications (e.g. BOLD, R2 perfusion) yield several important candidate imaging biomarkers that - can predict and monitor targeted treatment response and can document pharmacodynamic response. - 78 However, these are not within the scope of this document.
-DCE-MRI represents an MRI-based method to - 79 assess the tumor microvascular environment by tracking the kinetics of a low-molecular weight contrast - 80 agent intravenously administered to patients. - 81 The emerging importance of angiogenesis as a cancer therapy target makes assays of vascularity important - 82 to clinical research and future clinical practice related to targeted cancer therapy.
-There are multiple - 83 literature reports of the application of DCE-MRI to predict and detect changes associated with angiogenesis - 84 targeted therapy ^[4, 9, 15, 17, 19, 20, 24, 25].
-Further, there is interest in the application of quantitative DCE-MRI to - 85 characterize enhancing lesions as malignant in several organ systems, including breast and prostate. - 86 In this context, K^{trans} and IAUGC{BN} can provide evidence of the desired physiologic impact of these agents in - 87 Phase 1 clinical trials.
-For some agents, e.g., VEGFR-targeted agents, evidence of substantially reduced K^{trans} - and IAUGC{BN} is necessary, but not sufficient, for a significant reduction in tumor size [16, 17].
-For other - agents, e.g., vascular-targeted agents, evidence of a substantial vascular effect may not be associated with a reduction in tumor size ^[9], but is still essential for effective combination with other anti-cancer agents.
-In - 91 either case, lack of a substantial vascular effect indicates a more potent agent is needed, while evidence for - 92 a substantial vascular effect indicates further development is appropriate.
+- 76 may not be the most effective means to measure therapeutic responses.
+Other functional MR imaging - acquisition and analysis applications (e.g. BOLD, R_2^ perfusion) also yield several important candidate - 78 imaging biomarkers that can predict and monitor targeted treatment response and can document - 79 pharmacodynamic response.
+However, these are not within the scope of this document.
+DCE-MRI - 80 represents an MRI-based method to assess the tumor microvascular environment by tracking the kinetics - 81 of a low-molecular-weight contrast agent intravenously administered to patients. - 82 The emerging importance of angiogenesis as a cancer therapy target makes assays of vascularity important - to clinical research and future clinical practice related to targeted cancer therapy.
+There are multiple - 84 literature reports of the application of DCE-MRI to predict and detect changes associated with angiogenesis - 85 targeted therapy ^[4, 9, 15, 17, 19, 20, 24, 25].
+Further, there is interest in the application of quantitative DCE-MRI to - 86 characterize enhancing lesions as malignant in several organ systems, including breast and prostate. - 87 In this context, K^{trans} and IAUGC{BN} can provide evidence of the desired physiologic impact of these agents in - 88 Phase 1 clinical trials.
+For some agents, e.g., VEGFR-targeted agents, evidence of substantially reduced K^{trans} - and IAUGC{BN} is necessary, but not sufficient, for a significant reduction in tumor size ^[16, 17].
+For other agents, e.g., vascular-targeted agents, evidence of a substantial vascular effect may not be associated with - 91 a reduction in tumor size^[9], but is still essential for effective combination with other anti-cancer agents.
+In - 92 either case, lack of a substantial vascular effect indicates a more potent agent is needed, while evidence for - 93 a substantial vascular effect indicates further development is appropriate.

-93 Utilities and Endpoints for Clinical Trials
+94 Utilities and Endpoints for Clinical Trials

-- 94 DCE-MRI is currently not the standard of care in many centers conducting clinical trials in oncology.
-Since - 95 these centers often do not have expertise in DCE-MRI and more than one center is typically involved, - 96 therefore effort and precision are required to ensure consistent, reliable and fit-for-purpose quantitative - 97 DCE-MRI results.
-Hence, the guidelines provided in this profile will ensure that not only are the relative - 98 changes induced by treatment are informative, but that absolute changes can be compared across these 99 studies.
+- 95 DCE-MRI is currently not the standard of care in many centers conducting clinical trials in oncology.
+Since - 96 these centers often do not have expertise in DCE-MRI and more than one center is typically involved, - 97 therefore effort and rigor are required to ensure consistent, reliable and fit-for-purpose quantitative DCE- - 98 MRI results.
+Hence, the guidelines provided in this profile will ensure that not only are the relative changes - 99 induced by treatment informative, but that absolute changes can be compared across these studies.